 12. Martyrdom (Sayyid Qutb)

-For the Khawaja case history, the researchers will look for these factors at work, as well as looking more broadly for the importance of news events, internet materials, and charismatic figures or leaders as Inspiration for radicalization.
-Special attention will be given to the distinction between Khawaja's radicalization in belief in Canada vs. his radicalization in action In London and Pakistan.
+For the Khawaja case history, the researchers will look for these factors at work, as well as looking more broadly for the importance of news events, internet materials, and charismatic figures or leaders as inspiration for radicalization.
+Special attention will be given to the distinction between Khawaja's radicalization in belief in Canada vs. his radicalization in action in London and Pakistan.

 The great difficulty in using psychological ideas to understand radicalization is that researchers typically have little access to the interior life of terrorists.
 Events and actions are more easily ascertained, but the thoughts and feelings of terrorists are more difficult to assess.
-Especially this problem arises In trying to understand lone-wolf terrorists.
+Especially this problem arises in trying to understand lone-wolf terrorists.
 Group-based terrorists often produce texts and public statements which, however biased, offer insight at least into what the terrorists want their publics to believe about their motives and goals.
 Lone-actor terrorists are usually less obliging in this regard (Anders Breivlk is a notable but non-American exception).

 But there is one case of a terrorist who loved to write, who left an almost daily record of emails and blog entries as he self-radicalized to the point where he left the country to seek a militant organization that could provide means and opportunity for jihad.
 Momin Khawaja provides for researchers perhaps the best-ever real-time record of thoughts and feelings leading up to terrorist action.
-These materials run to the hundreds of pages of email and blogging, hundreds of pages of court transcript, dozens of pages of Interview notes, and three chapters of timeline history that Quiggin put together himself.
+These materials run to the hundreds of pages of email and blogging, hundreds of pages of court transcript, dozens of pages of interview notes, and three chapters of timeline history that Thomas Quiggin put together himself.